publiclab/image-sequencer/README.md

   // "out" is the DataURL of the final image.
 });
 sequencer.run(config,function callback(out){
-  // the callback is supported with all types of invocations });
+  // the callback is supported by all types of invocations });
 ```